pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/6_docker.md

 #### Environment variable

-- `CELLS_NO_SSL`: uses ssl or not (default to 0 => uses ssl)
+- `CELLS_NO_TLS`: uses ssl or not (default to 0 => uses ssl)
 - `CELLS_BIND` : address where the application http server is bound to.
 It MUST contain a server name and a port.
 - `CELLS_EXTERNAL` : url the end user will use to connect to the application.

-**If you wish to use the 0.0.0.0 address you must respect this rule, cells_bind must have this form `cells_bind=0.0.0.0:<port>` and `cells_external=<domain name,address>:<port>` the port is mandatory in both otherwise you will have a grey screen stuck in the loading**
+Let's say:

-Example:
+- You have a server with an internet facing IP and a corresponding DNS A entry that points toward `files.example.com`
-If you want your application to run on the localhost at port 8080 and use the url mycells.mypydio.com, then set CELLS_BIND to localhost:8080 and CELLS_EXTERNAL to mycells.mypydio.com
+- You want to run the appliction in self signed mode on port 8080 (remember the default value of CELLS_NO_SSL=0)

 ### Example setup with docker compose